2025 Mainland Football Leagues: Canterbury Men's Championship League

-The 2025 Canterbury Men's Championship League is the 9th season of championship football, 3rd since the restructure of the leagues.
-The League started on 5 April and finishes on 13 September, with league format being a double round robin.
-Each team has two byes, one in each round.
+The 2025 Canterbury Men's Championship League was the 9th season of championship football, 3rd since the restructure of the leagues.
+The League started on 5 April and finished on 13 September, with league format being a double round robin.

 Temporary Dismissals will be in use, when an official referee has been appointed, for when a player commits a cautionable offence that is relevant to dissent and the length of the dismissal is 10 minutes starting from when play restarts.
 For when an official referee hasn't been appointed, they will be known as Sin Bins.
 A sin bin is the same as a temporary dismissals, but another player is allowed to be subbed on to bring the team back to 11 players.
 After 10 minutes, the player is allowed to be used again.

 The competition allows for each team to have a match day squad of 18 players, 11 starting and 7 substitutes.
 It also allows for each team to make unlimited substitutions from the 7 substitutes.